mayankchetan/remoteOpenFASTplotter/README.md

 This will download sample `.outb` files from the OpenFAST r-test repository and print their paths, which you can then copy and paste into the application.

+## Project Structure

+The application is organized with a modular architecture:

+- `app.py` - Main entry point and server configuration
+- `data_manager.py` - Data loading and storage functionality
+- `utils.py` - Utility functions for plotting and data processing
+- `components.py` - UI components and layout definitions
+- `callbacks.py` - All interactive callback functions
+- `tools/` - Specialized modules (e.g., FFT analysis)

+For more information about the architecture, see [Architecture Documentation](docs/architecture.md).

 ## Running Tests Locally

 To run the test suite locally: